Hotmoka/hotmoka/tutorial/Takamaka.md

 Create then another Eclipse project named `blockchain`, add a `lib` folder and include three Takamaka jars inside `lib`; both `takamaka_runtime.jar` and `takamaka_memory.jar` must be added to the build path of this project;
-do not add, instead, `takamak_base.jar` to the build path: these base classes are needed for developing Takamaka code (as shown before) and will be installed in blockchain as a classpath needed by our running code.
+do not add, instead, `takamaka_base.jar` to the build path: these base classes are needed for developing Takamaka code (as shown before) and will be installed in blockchain as a classpath needed by our running code.
 But they must not be part of the build path.
 Finally, add inside `lib` and to the build path the BCEL jar that Takamaka uses for code instrumentation.
 The result should look like the following:

 ![The `blockchain` Eclipse project](pics/blockchain1.png "The blockchain Eclipse project")